Danny Southworth

-Danny Southworth (born 4 December 1999) is a Welsh professional rugby union footballer who plays as a prop forward for Cardiff Rugby.
-Born in England, he was called-up to represent Wales at international level in 2025, qualifying on ancestry grounds.
+Danny Southworth (born 4 December 1999) is a Welsh professional rugby union footballer who plays as a prop for Cardiff Rugby.
+Born in England, he was called up to represent Wales at international level in 2025, qualifying on ancestry grounds.

 Club career

 Exeter Chiefs

 Born in Barnstaple, Devon, Southworth started playing rugby union for his home town club Barnstaple RFC before signing to the academy at Exeter Chiefs.

 Initially a number eight, he transitioned to play as a prop forward.
 Southworth had a try-scoring senior debut for Exeter in 2020, scoring against Wasps in the Rugby Premiership.
 He made 25 appearances in total for the Exeter Chiefs first team, and also featured for the club in the European Rugby Champions Cup.

 Coventry

 Southworth joined Coventry R.F.C. on loan ahead of the 2022–23 RFU Championship.
 He returned to them once more on loan in November 2023.

 Cardiff

 Southworth joined Cardiff Rugby ahead of the 2024-25 season.
 He made his debut in the opening round against Zebre Parma.
 In May 2025, he signed a new contract with the club.